Shridhar-dev/Plant/README.md

 ## Technologies used ⚙️

-1. NextJS 🔼
+1. NextJS 🌐
 2. Tailwind 🌊
+3. Typescript 💻
-3. Shadcn 🗻
+4. Shadcn 🗻
-4. NextAuth 🔒
+5. NextAuth 🔒
-5. Postgres 🐘
+6. Postgres 🐘
-6. DrizzleORM 🔗
+7. DrizzleORM 🔗
-7. Stripe for Payments 💸
+8. Stripe for Payments 💸
-8. Cloudinary API for image storage 🖼️
+9. Cloudinary API for image storage 🖼️
+10. Vercel for hosting 🔼